Skip to main content

 HCP feedback

-• The remaining practitioners reported comparable or slightly longer consultation times
+• The remaining respondents reported comparable or slightly longer consultation times.

 • Dermatologists: 6.2